dortania/AMDVanilla/final-touches.md

 * ACPI/patched/DSDT.aml
 * config.plist

-With this done Clover is installed to your HDD and you will no longer need your HDD to boot!
+With this done Clover is installed to your HDD and you will no longer need your USB to boot!

 ### Fixing Ryzen sound